Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/lwrp-asset.md

 ### Lighting
 These settings affect the lights in your Scene.

-If you disable some of these settings, the relevant [keywords](shader-stripping-keywords.md) are [stripped from the shader variables](shading-model.md#shaderStripping).
+If you disable some of these settings, the relevant [keywords](shader-stripping-keywords.md) are [stripped from the Shader variables](shading-model.md#shaderStripping).
 If there are certain settings that you know for certain you won’t use in your game or app, you can disable them to improve performance and reduce build time.

 | Property              | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |